 • You must have a clinical diagnosis of a mental health condition due to service.

-• You must live in the central belt of Scotland
+• Currently we are only able to accept applications from veterans who live in the central belt of Scotland

 What makes an assistance dog?